 Coronavirus (COVID-19) Alert

-Under a new Local Law, restaurants can charge customers who eat on-site a COVID-19 Recovery Charge, which cannot be more than 10% of the total bill.
+Under a Local Law that took effect on October 17, 2020, restaurants can charge customers who eat on-site a COVID-19 Recovery Charge, which cannot be more than 10% of the total bill.

 This charge does not apply to:

 - Food carts